bingeli1212/nitrile-preview/doc/DOC-diagram.md

     cartesian-yplot {f:f} [1:10]
     arrow (0,0) (\pi,\pi)

-One advantage of using a 'let' command to create an environment variable is the ability to allow an math expression to be evaluated.
+One advantage of using a 'let' command to create an environment variable is the ability to allow for a "scalar expression" to be evaluated.
 For example, it is possible to create a value that is exactly square root of 2 by doing the following.

     let a = sqrt(2)
     path a = (\a,\a)
     dot &a

-Note that the environment variables created must be accessed via the backslash notation.
-This is very much the same as accessing the variable set up by the 'for' command.
-As a matter of fact the variables created by these two commands are exactly the same type of variables.
-The environment variable and the path variables are treated completely different and therefore they could have the same name.
+Note that the environment variables must be accessed via the backslash notation.
+Its appearance is detected and replaced in a command line before the command is being processed.
+This allows a environment variable to be used anywhere in a command line.
+In the following example a environment variable 'a' is used to construct a path variable name.

-Note that the variables will automatically replaced by their actual value and thus the comments in the output will see only the replaced value of the variable.
-If a variable is not replace in the comment then it is a sign that the variable had not been defined.

-Note that the symbol following the backslash must conform to the conventionn of starting with a letter, and followed by additional letters and/or digits if any.
-A single letter symbol is permitted.
-In addition, instead of being assigned a number, the right hand side of the equal sign can also be a valid expression, in which case the value of that expression is evaluated immediately, and the quantity of which is assigned to the symbol.
+    let a = 1
+    path path\a = (0,0) ~ (5,5)
+    draw path1

+The 'let' command is the one that create a environment on the fly.
+The other command is 'for', which would execute a block of codes several times and with each iteration renew one or more environment variables to a new value according to their order in a list.

 # Scalar Expression

-Scalar expressions are recognized as the right-hand side of a 'let' command, and 'fn' command.
+A "scalar expression" is an expression that evaluates to a number.
+It can appear on the right hand side of the equal sign of a "let" or "fn" command.
 It is also recognized as part of a float if placed inside a set of parenthesis.

+    cartesian-xtick 0 1 2 (1+2)

 The scalar expression has a syntax very much like those supported by the 'expr' command of a modern day Tcl interpreter.
-It recognizes operator plus, minus, multiplication and division.
+It recognizes the plus, minus, multiplication and division operators.
 The multiplication operator is the asterisk, and the division operator is the slash character.

 It provides a list of built-in functions such as 'ln' and 'sqrt'.
-It also recognizes user defined functions which are created by the use of the 'fn' command.
+It also recognizes user defined functions which are created by a previous 'fn' command.
 It supports operator precedence of multiplication and division over addition and subtraction, and recognizes parentheses for grouping.
-It also recognizes a scientific number notation such as '2e5'.
+It also recognizes a number that is in the form of a scientific notation such as '2e5' or '2e-5'.

 Following are examples of using an expression to assign a number to a environment variable 'a'.
 Note that 'E' and 'PI' are two built-in constants